anton-3/htb-api/README.md

 - Spawn a machine
 - Kill a spawned machine
 - Reset a spawned machine
+- Submit flags

 ## Upcoming Features

-- Submit a flag for a spawned machine
+- Get info about a specific user (or yourself)
+- Print a list of machines based on criteria

 ## I'm unoriginal